Cognac makers ramp up U.S. efforts as China sips less

 By Martinne Geller

-COGNAC, France France's centuries-old cognac houses are raising their bets on the U.S. market with new products and campaigns to broaden the drink's appeal beyond its African American stronghold.
+COGNAC, France, Nov 22 France's centuries-old cognac houses are raising their bets on the U.S. market with new products and campaigns to broaden the drink's appeal beyond its African American stronghold.

-The big four producers -- LVMH Moet Hennessy (LVMH.PA), Remy Cointreau (RCOP.PA), Pernod Ricard (PERP.PA) and Beam Suntory [BSI.UL] -- have turned more of their attention to the U.S. following a drop in sales in China after an anti-graft campaign.
+The big four producers -- LVMH Moet Hennessy, Remy Cointreau, Pernod Ricard and Beam Suntory -- have turned more of their attention to the U.S. following a drop in sales in China after an anti-graft campaign.

 On its home turf cognac is seen as the drink of choice for mature gentlemen but in the United States it is often enjoyed by status-conscious revelers inspired by blingy bottles and hip-hop name-dropping songs like Busta Rhymes' "Pass the Courvoisier."